-Being a novel dog owner, it is essential to remember that both humans and dogs have one thing that is absolutely in common – they both have a high sense of emotions: instinctual and intellectual.
+Being a dog owner, it is essential to remember that both humans and dogs have one thing that is entirely in common – they both have a high sense of emotions: instinctual and intellectual.

 For dogs, the instinct or “the natural drive” is the dominating emotion, while for humans – the intellect or reasoning gets more of the importance.
 Nevertheless, by any chance, no one should not misinterpret, instinct as dominating emotion of dogs and animals in general, as a lack of rationality or as an absence of cognitive or learning capacities amongst dogs.

-Speaking about biological factor – dogs are naturally equipped to develop new talents and behaviors, a biological factor that if not properly combined with methodical, suitable and systematic learning experiences will remain completely uncultivated.
+Speaking about biological factor – dogs are naturally equipped to develop new talents and behaviors, a natural element that if not correctly combined with methodical, suitable and systematic learning experiences will remain entirely uncultivated.

-A dog owner is the main person to establish the proper bond between the dog, himself, his family as well as the surrounding community and environment.
-Somewhat, then, having a dog makes any owner, dog’s personal trainer that teaches the dog the proper ways to behave by offering the proper commands and by properly understanding the needs of the dog according to the responses that the dog is giving towards these commands.
+A dog owner is the primary person to establish the proper bond between the dog, himself, his family as well as the surrounding community and environment.
+Somewhat, then, having a dog makes any owner, dog’s trainer that teaches the dog the proper ways to behave by offering the adequate Dog Commands and by correctly understanding the needs of the dog according to the responses that the dog is giving towards these commands.

-Anyone disbelieving about if dogs actually learn and have strong abilities of understanding commands given by humans – must absolutely be aware that dogs have actually undergone a historical transformation in their biological and behavioral characteristics and not only, just because of the teachings received.
+Anyone disbelieving about if dogs learn and have strong abilities of understanding commands given by humans – must be aware that dogs have undergone a historical transformation in their biological and behavioral characteristics and not only, just because of the teachings received.

-Commonly, things a dog owner in a role of a trainer must absolutely follow are:
+Commonly, things a dog owner in the role of a trainer must follow are:

 A specific dog behavior must not be tolerated just once – if wrong, you must make the dog aware all the times, that what is doing will not be acceptable ever